 They had been seeing her since the last many months.
 The little girl would appear unexpectedly on the banks of the river Ganga, which was a favourite play area for many children in the small pilgrim town.
 She would play with them happily for a few hours in the evening, before going away.
 She was a beautiful child, but sadly could not speak or hear.
 The townsfolk could not find out who she was.
 In this little town, where everyone knew each other, this was something strange.

 Though the girl seemed intelligent enough to pick up the games played by the other children, she seemed very different in her demeanour.
 She just enjoyed playing and had no will to compete or win.
-She was always happy and smiling, oblivious of the fact that she could not hear what the others were saying, nor convey what she felt or thought.
 Everyday she would reach the bank late afternoon, wait for the other children and would go away as the sun set.
 The children therefore started calling her Surya (meaning the Sun).

 The townspeople always avoided a particular stretch of the river which was known to be home of deadly crocodiles.
 Many people had lost their lives there and even the boats did not venture into the area.
 One afternoon, they were shocked to find Surya floating in a basket on the river.
 The shock turned into horror when they noticed that a crocodile was following her.

 She had seen it too, but instead of being scared, she treated the dangerous reptile as another playmate, and was poking it playfully with a twig.
-It was a sight that nobody had ever seen or imagined.
-She was so enjoying her play with the crocodile that she did not pay any attention to the desperate signs from the people who had gathered on the bank.
-And of course, she could not hear them.
+She did not pay any attention to the desperate signs from the people who had gathered on the banks of the river.

 A few men jumped into a boat with spears to drive away the crocodile and rescue the girl.
 As soon as the boat neared the reptile, it dived into the water and disappeared.
 When they turned to pick up the girl, she was not there.
 Nobody had seen her fall into the water.
 She had just vanished into thin air.